abpio/abp-commercial-docs/en/modules/file-management.md

 ## Setting BLOB Provider

-File Management module is depends on [BLOB Storing](https://docs.abp.io/en/abp/latest/Blob-Storing) system, and it uses `FileManagementContainer` as a BLOB container.
-You must define a provider for `FileManagementContainer`.
+File Management module is based on the [BLOB Storing](https://docs.abp.io/en/abp/latest/Blob-Storing) system as defined before, and it uses `FileManagementContainer` as a BLOB container.

+You must set a BLOB provider for `FileManagementContainer`.

 ```csharp
 Configure<AbpBlobStoringOptions>(options =>